logo

 Medical Overdosing

-Baking soda can become toxic even without oral or IV administration.
-One such instance occurred when a person used large amounts of baking soda to treat a four-month-old infant's diaper rash.
-There have also been cases of IV bags and other storage devices spilling over, splashing sodium bicarbonate mixtures onto patients.
-This topical exposure causes different symptoms than standard baking soda toxicity, but can still be dangerous.
+Baking soda toxicity doesn't always come from swallowing it.
+In one case, a caregiver applied large amounts of baking soda to treat a four-month-old's diaper rash, resulting in toxicity through the skin.
+There have also been cases of IV bags spilling and splashing sodium bicarbonate solutions onto patients.
+Topical exposure like this produces different symptoms than ingestion but can still be dangerous.

 Symptoms